HelloImVen/ICT171/README.md

 # ICT171 Lab Journal

 This repository contains my lab journal for ICT171!
 Each Lab folder contains screenshots of when i was working on the labs and the outputs given when trying commands!
+Please note that some of my lab screenshots were taken when I re-did the labs.
+[Forgotten Screenshot on first run]

 ## Labs I Have Completed
 - [Lab 1a-1: Virtualisation and Linux Setup](Lab1a-1/)